ccorcos/groove-salad/README.md

 ## To Do

+- keyboard start from offset
-- slidable
+- slidable keyboard just slide the visual
+- rotatable change offset in realtime

-- keypressed highlights
+- polyphonic synth
+- visualize which notes are pressed
 - onMouseOut events
-- polysynth
-- slidable

 - use synth with frequencies and change the the number of notes (12)

 - synth with multiple notes